BJMCox/BJMCox/README.md

 I primarily speak Python and Julia, but some C, C++, and Rust has managed to worm through my defences.
 I used to speak R, MATLAB, and Fortran, but less so these days.

-Other languages include: native English, Deutsch at A2 CEFR (allegedly, doesn't feel like it), Russian (did an A-level in it, was at B1 equivalent circa 10 years ago)
+Other languages include: native English, Deutsch at A2 CEFR (allegedly, doesn't feel like it, like I understand things but have no confidence to speak, but tbh that is the same in English), Russian (did an A-level in it, was at B1 equivalent circa 10 years ago)

 My interests outside of work (that you will see scant evidence of here) include:
 - Ballet (Russian, relearning)